ManassehMwangi/portfolio/content/experience/index.md

 ## Honors & awards
-1. ### Cyber Shujaa Program Cloud & Network Security
+1. ### Cyber Shujaa Program: Cloud & Network Security
 - This was a scholarship to study Cloud Computing services, Cloud Security controls and DevSecOps for 4 months with Microsoft Azure guided labs by Dr Paula, Prof Judy and Instructor Keith at United States International University - Africa.
 (September -December 2022)

 2. ### Cisco®CCNA Introduction to Networks & Routing and Switching Essentials